alberlome/cv/README.md

-# Welcome to my personal project
+# Welcome to my cv

-This is my personal projects area and your welcome to arrive for this place.
+This is my personal projects area and your welcome to arrive for this place and take a pleasure to read my CV.

 ## Work Experience